potatoFry/IOTAssignment_2/README.md

 One of the objectives of this project was to make use of AWS cloud services to learn of their functionalities.
 The following are the various functionalities we have used and what they were used for.

 * IOT Core
+This is used for a majority of the main IOT features.
+The IOT Core service makes use of MQTT messages in order to send data between
 * S3
 * AWS Rekognition
 * Dynamodb